tedjp/commune/README.md

 Excessive messages from a peer are handled either directly by clients or in the normal network administrative sense.
 Undesirable behavior may be handled, for example, with a literal slap on the wrist.
 Peers my also elect to move to a different channel to avoid dealing with undesirables.
-This is, of course, not an automated procedure and may be negotiated either in-band or, more likely, out-of-band.
+Transition to a new channel is not built into the protocol.

 ## Implementation details

 ### The Commune

-The default channel is port 1818, colloquially known as "the commune".
+The default channel is port 1818, colloquially known as "the commune" or maybe just "public".
 In lieu of any other user preference/history, an implementation should join port 1818.

 ### Rate limiting